NeuroJSON/jnifti/JNifTi_specification.md

 file with the extended syntax to support N-D array.
 Please refer to the JData specification for the definitions.

-All NIFTI-1/2 files carry a numerical N-dimensional (N-D, `N=1-7`) array as the primary data payload.
-According to the JData specification, N-D array has two equivallent and interchangable storage forms - the direct storage format and the annotated storage format.
+Each NIFTI-1/2 files carries a numerical N-dimensional (N-D, `N=1-7`) array as the primary data payload.
+According to the JData specification, N-D array has two equivalent and interchangeable storage forms - the direct storage format and the annotated storage format.

 For example, one can store a 1-D or 2-D array using the direct storage format as